Sitecore-Hackathon/2019-Senior-Meeseeks/documentation/README.md

 ## Pre-requisites

-Does your module rely on other Sitecore modules or frameworks?

-- List any dependencies
-- Or other modules that must be installed
-- Or services that must be enabled/configured
+This module has the following dependencies:

+- Sitecore Habitat running on the Sitecore xperience  Initial release.
+- Sitecore License

 ## Installation